skdev24/calendar-event-app/readme.md

-## Calender Event App
+## calendar Event App

-This app will save your calender event in your native iOS and android calender.
+This app will save your calendar event in your native iOS and android calendar.

 - build using [expo](https://expo.io).